 How To Prevent Your Husky From Running Away

-Not all hope is lost, there are some ways to prevent your husky from escaping.
+Not all hope is lost.
+There are some ways to prevent your husky from escaping.
 I will go through each way in order of importance.

-Here are the main four ways to prevent your husky from running away:
+Here are the four main ways to prevent your husky from running away:

 Husky proof your house and yard ⭐